weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 and stood in front of the cheval mirror in Mrs. Marshall's room admiring her own and Sylvia's handiwork, and herself with it.

 "It's too pretty to wear in the house.
-Oh, don't let's have <span id="calibre_link-115" page-number="67" page-name="Page:There Is Confusion.djvu/73" page-index="73" page-quality="3" title="Page:There_Is_Confusion.djvu/73"></span>to wait
+Oh, don't let's have to wait till to-morrow.
-till to-morrow.
 Mamma, couldn't the boys take us to the matinée?
 Maggie, have you seen Peter Pan?"